damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 #### SLA Workflow

 Service Engineers can work on any ticket they feel they can contribute to.
-When a ticket is breaching or has breached it's SLA this ticket must be picked up by a Service Engineer independently of who is assigned to it.
+When a ticket is breaching or has breached its SLA this ticket must be picked up by a Service Engineer independently of who is assigned to it.
 This also applies to tickets for Premium Customers.